 Many back pain, neck pain, headache result from a bad or poor posture.
 Sometimes what may happen is that we adopt a posture to keep the pain away but continued bad posture results in other kinds of pains.

-Over a course of time uncorrected and habitual poor posture causes structural changes in the joints and wear and tear.
+Over a course of time, uncorrected and habitual poor posture causes structural changes in the joints and wear and tear.

 What is a Good Posture

-A good posture is the position in which you hold your body upright against gravity while standing, sitting or lying down.
+A good posture is a position in which you hold your body upright against gravity while standing, sitting or lying down.
 Good posture involves training your body to stand, walk, sit and lie in positions where the least strain is placed on supporting muscles and ligaments during movement or weight-bearing activities.